ComScore

 January 1: Warm Sesame Noodle Salad

-Kick off 2024 with a 20-minute, takeout-inspired dish that's as easy to prepare as it is to devour.
-The sauce is made almost entirely from pantry staples.
-While the recipe calls for gluten-free pasta, you could easily substitute any long noodle (we're partial to thick udon).
+Kick off 2025 with a 20-minute, takeout-inspired dish that's as easy to prepare as it is to devour.
+The sauce is made almost entirely from pantry staples, and while the recipe calls for gluten-free pasta, you could easily substitute another long noodle.
+(I'm partial to thick udon.)

 January 2: Vegan Slow Cooker Detox Coconut Soup

-In our book, all the best dinners come together with just the push of a button, and this Crockpot gem fits the bill.
-This photogenic beauty is vegan, dairy free, gluten free and piled high with fresh herbs.
-Need we say more?
+In my book, all the best dinners come together with just the push of a button, and this Crock-Pot gem fits the bill.
+The photogenic beauty is vegan, dairy free, gluten free and piled high with fresh herbs.
+Need I say more?

 January 3: Plantain Subs with Quick Pickles

-Crispy double-baked tostones + quick-pickled veggies + spicy mayo + pillowy soft baguette = the most unexpected vegetarian sammy you'll ever have.
-Top the sammies with runny eggs for more protein.
+Crispy, double-baked tostones + quick-pickled veggies + spicy mayo + pillowy-soft baguette = the most unexpected vegetarian sammy you'll ever have.
+Top the handhelds with runny eggs or tofu scramble for more protein.

 January 4: Overstuffed Sweet Potatoes with Chipotle-Lime Yogurt